tehreemAsif63/User_Service/README.md

 Instead of the traditional CRUD methods from the HTTP, we have decided to use MQTT to communicate between the systems. <br>

-TODO:

-- Explain about why we have decided to use MQTT instead of HTTP.
-- Explain the advantages of using HTTP.
-- Explain the potential limitations.
+- MQTT is chosen for its low bandwidth usage, real-time communication, and asynchronous messaging, making it well-suited for efficient and timely updates in distributed systems like dentist appointment management.
+- MQTT offers low bandwidth usage, real-time communication, asynchronous messaging, reliability, persistent connections, scalability, and a small code , making it ideal for distributed systems handling appointments with several independent components which required communication.
+- MQTT may pose security concerns if not configured properly, lacks inherent statefulness, is not designed for strict request-response interactions, and might require a learning curve for development teams unfamiliar with the publish/subscribe paradigm.

 ## The controllers

-Creating accounts, modifying them, logging in, updating accounts, ... ... ... <br>
+Various functionalities such as creating accounts, modifying them, logging in, and updating accounts require controllers to manage them.
+Therefore, we've implemented controllers for dentists with several methods (endpoints).<br>
-These functionallities all need to have controllers that manages them. <br>
-Therefore, we have created the controllers for the users with several methods(endpoints). <br>

 ### CreateUser Method